 In addition to the anticipated job loss due to COVID-19, several industries are projected to decline in the short term.
-Table 3 below shows the same list of industries as Table 1, with a projected 1year demand.
-Unfortunately, most tourism.
+Table 3 below shows the same list of industries as Table 1, with a projected 1-year demand, updated for the mid-cycle plan to show 2021 - 2022 projections.
+Most industries are projected to either slightly decline or stay statistically the same.